stevecochrane/tailwindcss-logical/README.md

 specification has been evaluated and most features are supported, this plugin does not generate utilities for everything.
 If something does not have a non-logical equivalent in Tailwind's defaults, it is not supported.

-- Logical Values for the `caption-side` property: I just noticed as I was wrapping up v4.0.0 that Tailwind added support for `caption-side` in v4!
-I will add the logical equivalent in a future update.
+- Logical Values for the `caption-side` property: Tailwind only has `caption-side` utilities for the vertical axis, and according to the spec, `top` and `bottom` have been redefined as logical values already.
 - Flow-relative Border Styles: Tailwind only has `border-style` utilities for all sides of an element at once.

 As for other logical properties and values from outside of the main specification: